Iain Rankin: Tenure

-In recognition of Mi’kmaq people, language, and the significant geographical location, Rankin unveiled a new sign in Mi’kmaq, labelled "Pjila’si Unama’kik", at the causeway in Cape Breton, along with Mi’kmaq elders and chiefs.
+In recognition of Mi'kmaq people, language, and the significant geographical location, Rankin unveiled a new sign in Mi'kmaq, labelled "Pjila'si Unama'kik", at the causeway in Cape Breton, along with Mi'kmaq elders and chiefs.

-The Rankin government invested $5 million to help make the sports more inclusive and accessible.
-The biggest investment in community and amateur sport in recent history.
+The Rankin government invested $5 million to help make the sports more inclusive and accessible, the biggest investment in community and amateur sport in recent Nova Scotian history.

 The Liberal Party of Nova Scotia bus in front of Ali Duale's campaign office at Armdale Professional Building (2625 Joseph Howe Drive, Halifax) on July 18, 2021.

 Former premier Rodney MacDonald joined Rankin, in Mabou, to announce the creation of a satellite campus in Mabou for the Gaelic College, called Beinn Mhabu.
-The province invested 1.92 million to renovate St Joseph’s convent.
-It opened in September, of 2023.
+The province invested 1.92 million to renovate St Joseph's convent.
+It opened in September 2023.
 Rankin was also responsible for launching a new Forest innovation Centre at the Nova Scotia Community College.
 The first forestry training facility in the province.

 In April 2021, following a spike in COVID-19 cases, Rankin enacted lockdown measures which brought case numbers down, and case numbers remained low for the remainder of his tenure.
 Nova Scotia maintained the highest vaccination rates in Canada.
 Rankin launched a plan to add 264 new long-term care beds and replace 1,298 beds at 14 nursing homes and three residential care facilities across the province.

 In June 2021, with the Liberal government enjoying a 75% approval rating, Rankin called for an election.
 While the Liberals focused on their handling of the COVID-19 pandemic, the Progressive Conservatives ran a campaign that was largely focused on the ongoing Healthcare crisis in Nova Scotia.
 Despite starting the campaign with a lead of 8 points in the polls, the Progressive Conservatives, led by Tim Houston, won a majority government.
 This marked the first time since 2006 that the Progressive Conservatives had won an election in Nova Scotia.
 Rankin claimed full responsibility for the loss.
 Rankin left office as Premier on August 31, 2021.

 Post-premiership

 Rankin thereafter served as Leader of the Opposition.
 On January 5, 2022, Rankin announced that he will resign as leader of the Nova Scotia Liberal Party once a new leader is chosen.
 He was succeeded as Liberal leader and Leader of the Opposition by Zach Churchill after the 2022 leadership election.

 As of September 22, 2024, Rankin serves as the Official Opposition critic for Environment and Climate Change, Justice, and Gaelic Affairs.

 In the 2024 general election, the Liberals lost twelve seats including that of party leader Churchill, as Rankin and Derek Mombourquette were the only Liberal candidates elected.

+On December 8, 2025, Rankin returned to leadership, becoming the interim leader of the party.